What is plastic surgery?

 If Northeast Plastic Surgery Center determines that revision surgery related to your initial cosmetic procedure is appropriate, the surgeon’s fee may be waived during the first 6 months.
 However, you will remain financially responsible for ancillary fees, such as the facility, anesthesia, laboratory, and accessory fees.

 How long will it take to recover from my surgery?
 When can I return to work?

 Recovery time is dependent upon a variety of variables, including the type and extent of surgery as well as the specific individual.
 Dr. Pathy or Dr. Shah will discuss your expected recovery time and post-operative instructions during your initial consultation based upon your unique situation.

 How long will my results last?

 Because of the variety of the procedures within the scope of plastic surgery and the individual variability amongst all patients, no definitive guarantee can be given as to the longevity of a patient’s results.
 Some results may be permanent, while others may progressively change with age as well as other factors.
-Dr. Pathy will discuss the duration of your results during your consultation based upon your particular procedure and individual characteristics.
+Dr. Pathy or Dr. Shah will discuss the duration of your results during your consultation based upon your particular procedure and individual characteristics.

 Will I have a scar after my surgery?

 Any time the skin is broken, whether from a traumatic laceration or a surgical incision, a scar will form.
 Some patients are more prone to excessive scarring than others, and the location of the scar also plays a role in the extent of scar formation.
 However, there are a number of techniques that may be employed post-operatively to minimize the visibility of the scar and expedite the healing process.

 Dr. Vinod Pathy is truly an amazing surgeon – what he can do is phenomenal.
 I’m wearing a new bathing suit… wearing more stylish clothes, and it’s all because of Dr. Pathy.
 He has given me back “me.”
 I feel like myself again… more